 The cutover period lasted minutes, and Gelety and his team knew it went smoothly as none of the 3,000 users working off of Clark Construction’s IT infrastructure noticed that the servers had moved, overnight, to AWS.
 In addition, CloudEndure’s ability to successfully migrate the six legacy financial applications to AWS without a hiccup — something the vendor had said couldn’t be done — was icing on the cake.

-“I wanted to be able to say, ‘At midnight on Friday night…I want to be able to turn on these servers on Amazon and turn them off in our old environment,” Gelety said of CloudEndure Live Migration.
+“I wanted to be able to say, ‘At midnight on Friday night…I want to be able to turn on these servers on Amazon and turn them off in our old environment,” Gelety said of CloudEndure Migration.
 CloudEndure enabled Gelety and his staff to migrate to AWS without fanfare.
 “We treat no news as good news,” he added.

 With the migration successful and Clark Construction’s business continuity objectives reached, Gelety now plans to further leverage CloudEndure’s technology by using CloudEndure Disaster Recovery to maintain business continuity across multiple cloud providers and avoid being locked into one vendor.